artsy/README/careers/ladder.md

 #### Influence

-- Develops individual contributor skills, including source control, editors or test-driven development.
+- Builds relationship with mentor and manager.
-- Seeks assistance and feedback on a regular basis from teammates and manager
+- Seeks assistance and feedback on a regular basis from teammates and manager.

 #### Discretion

-- Receives active guidance from peers and manager.
+- Receives active guidance on what to work on and how to do it from peers and manager.

 ### IC1 Associate Engineer